-Lawyers as a general rule have a hard time retiring.
+Lawyers, as a general rule, have a hard time retiring.
 You probably know of a lawyer who served someone from your grandparents' generation who still practices today.
-In fact, several pass away while still working.
-Recently the practice lost one of the most knowledgable local lawyers in real estate law, Edward (Ned) Brown.
+Some even pass away while still working.
+Recently the practice lost one of the most knowledgeable local lawyers in real estate law, Edward (Ned) Brown.
 Ned was always available to assist and provide opinions on complicated files.
 As far as I know, he worked until his illness prevented him.
 Most lawyers of his generation don't know how to retire.
-They just keep going until their legal secretary retires, or they are forced into retirement due to health reasons.
+They keep going until their legal secretary retires or are forced into retirement due to health reasons.

 I saw the pandemic as an opportunity (granted, not in the first 90 days).
-I was fairly confident that at least a few lawyers would be asking themselves why are they still practicing when their health is at risk.
-Many of these lawyers are in the high risk category of serious complications from COVID19.
+I was fairly confident that at least a few lawyers would ask themselves why they are still practicing when their health is at risk.
+Many of these lawyers are in the high-risk category of serious complications from COVID-19.
 Many of them must be asking: "what's the point"?

 We already had plans to open a new office next year.
 We simply moved our timeline up to take advantage of the situation.
-I asked a few questions, and soon enough someone came forward.
-We are not quite ready to announce the location of the new office as we are still working out some minor details, but it will open on November 1st of 2020.
-The ultimate goal is to open offices in the "four corners" of the city, offering accessible legal services to most Winnipegers.
+I asked a few questions, and soon enough, someone came forward.
+We are not quite ready to announce the new office's location as we are still working out some minor details, but it will open on November 1st of 2020.
+The ultimate goal is to open offices in the "four corners" of the city, offering accessible legal services to most Winnipeggers.

 As mentioned earlier, we are moving our plans up.
-We believe the pandemic is actually an opportunity (although time will tell...we may regret these decisions...).
-I would expect that by this time next year, we will have three offices with a fourth in the works.
+We believe the pandemic is an opportunity (although time will tell — we may regret these decisions).
+I would expect that we will have three offices with a fourth in the works by this time next year.
 Of course, we will monitor the situation and respond accordingly.
 Who knows?
 Maybe we'll be back down to one office.
 So there you have it.
-We're moving forward...(hopefully :)!
+We're moving forward — hopefully!